Tiberiu Popoviciu is one of the greatest Romanian mathematicians. [acad. C. Iacob – link soon]

 He became corresponding member of the Romanian Academy in 1948, at 42 years age, and full member of the Romanian Academy 13 years later.

-- he introduced for the first time (in 1933, 1934), the B-spline functions on nonuniform grid and deeply studied them, obtaining the (now called) Marsden recurrence identity, and the (now called) Boehm’s knot insertion formula
+- introduced for the first time (in 1934), the B-spline functions on nonuniform grids (as acknowledged in a paper by C. de Boor and A. Pinkus) and deeply studied them, obtaining the (now called) Marsden recurrence identity from 1970, and the (now called) Boehm’s knot insertion formula, from 1980;

-- he used for the first time the modulus of continuity for obtaining estimations for the remainders in approximation formulas (1937)
+- used for the first time the modulus of continuity for obtaining estimations for the remainders in approximation formulas (1937);

-- the generalization of the Leibniz formula for the product of two functions to divided differences (1933)
+- generalized the Leibniz formula for the product of two functions to divided differences (1933);

-- introduction and study of convex functions of higher order (1933)
+- introduced and studied the convex functions of higher order (1933);

-- a mean value formula for the divided differences of a function
+- obtained a mean value formula for the divided differences of a function;

-- inequalities that bear his name (on variances, on convex functions, and others)
+- obtained inequalities that bear his name (on variances, on convex functions, and others);

-- algebra (a result regarding the number of partitions of n)
+- obtained results in functional equations, algebra (regarding the number of partitions of n)

 - (to be completed)

-He is the founder of the Institute of Numerical Analysis (1951), which now bears his name (in Romanian Institutul de Calcul “Tiberiu Popoviciu”)
+He is the founder of the Institute of Numerical Analysis (1951) also named the Computing Institute, which now bears his name (in Romanian Institutul de Calcul “Tiberiu Popoviciu”)

 - Numerical Analysis (“calcul numeric”),

-- Practice/Industrial Mathematics (“calcul practic”), over 100 contracts with economic agents were carried out using the computers built here;
+- Practical/Industrial Mathematics (“calcul practic”) – over 100 contracts with economic agents were carried out using the computers built here;

 - Electronic Computing technique (“calcul electronic”), three electronic computers were built here.
 The third computer was designed to support hardware implemented instructions for floating point computations (real numbers represented in floating point arithmetic on 48 bits).

-The mathematicians from the Institute, together with their PhD students, and the PhD students of their PhD students,… formed a powerful team, called the Cluj-Napoca Team on Numerical Analysis and Approximation Theory (“Şcoala Clujeană de analiză numerică şi teoria aproximării”), known not only in Romania, but also abroad.
+The mathematicians from the Institute and from the Babes-Bolyai University, together with their PhD students, and the PhD students of their PhD students,… formed a powerful team, called the Cluj-Napoca Team on Numerical Analysis and Approximation Theory (“Şcoala Clujeană de analiză numerică şi teoria aproximării”), known not only in Romania, but also abroad.
 It amounts to over 400 people.

-The hardware section of the Institute was transferred in 1968 and formed the Institute for Computers – Cluj (Institutul pentru Tehnică de Calcul – ITC Cluj) and the Territorial Center for Computing (Centrul Teritorial de Calcul Cluj).
+The specialists formed at the hardware section of the Institute were transferred in 1968 and formed the Institute for Computers – Cluj (Institutul pentru Tehnică de Calcul – ITC Cluj) and the Territorial Center for Computing (Centrul Teritorial de Calcul Cluj).

 The IT industry in Cluj-Napoca has started from Tiberiu Popoviciu.
 However, it is worth noting that, according to Gh.
 Farkas, one of the leading engineers of the Institute, Popoviciu has risked his future when engaging the whole Institute resources for constructing some computers they wouldn’t know if would work…